Treatment options for adults with scoliosis

 Adults with scoliosis exhibit a lateral S- or C-shaped curve in the spine that develops due to the normal degenerative changes that take place over time.
 There are different types of scoliosis that can affect any level of the spine, but adult scoliosis tends to affect the lumbar (lower back) region.
 Whether a patient was diagnosed with scoliosis in childhood or developed the condition in their 60s, the abnormal spinal curvature may worsen and cause back pain, uneven shoulders and/or waist and other health issues.

-Treatment for adults with degenerative scoliosis often begins conservatively (non-surgically) with anti-inflammatories and physical therapy.
-When these treatments fail to provide relief, surgery may be warranted.
+Treatment for adults with degenerative scoliosis often begins conservatively with anti-inflammatories and physical therapy.
+If these treatments fail to provide relief, surgery may be warranted.
 Traditional open back fusion used to be the only surgery available to patients, requiring large incisions and disruption of the muscles and other soft tissues that help support the spine.
 The highly invasive nature of this operation typically leads to lengthy and arduous recoveries, making a return to a relatively normal lifestyle much more difficult.

 The minimally invasive alternatives

 Today, because of improvements in technology and surgical techniques, Laser Spine Institute is able to offer certain adults with degenerative lumbar scoliosis several minimally invasive alternatives to traditional open fusion.
-These procedures involve small incisions through which dilating tubes are inserted to push apart – not cut – muscles to gain access to the affected area of the spine.
-Small surgical instruments are funneled through the tubes and used to:
+These procedures involve muscle-sparing techniques that allow for a small incision.
+Small surgical instruments are then used to:

-- Decompress the spinal cord and/or nerve roots by removing portions of vertebral bone to widen the spinal canal (where the spinal cord is located) or foramen (channels through which spinal nerve roots travel); these procedures are known as a laminotomy and foraminotomy.
+- Decompress — the spinal cord and/or nerve roots by removing portions of vertebral bone to widen the spinal canal (where the spinal cord is located) or foramen (channels through which spinal nerve roots travel)

-- Remove one or more damaged intervertebral discs to aid in decompression and allow for vertebral repositioning; this procedure is known as a discectomy.
+- Remove — a portion of the damaged spinal anatomy to aid in decompression and allow for vertebral repositioning